-Notification to taxable persons upon arrival in the Republic of Slovenia
+Notification to taxable persons upon departure from the Republic of Slovenia

-Natural persons arriving in Slovenia must, in addition to registration obligations with the administrative unit (permanent and/or temporary residence), also arrange their residency status for tax purposes.
+Natural persons who deregister their permanent residence at the administrative unit when leaving Slovenia or report a temporary departure from Slovenia are required to arrange their residency status for tax purposes due to the change of residence, which may affect their residency status.
 To formally arrange the residency status in Slovenia, an individual must submit an application for determining residency status to the tax authority along with the relevant support documentation.
-An application to determine the residency status can also be submitted by completing the relevant questionnaire (arrival in the Republic of Slovenia / departure from the Republic of Slovenia), published on the FURS website in the section Ugotovitev rezidentskega statusa po Zakonu o dohodnini - ZDoh-2 (Establishing the residency status under the Personal Income Tax Act - ZDoh-2).
+An application to establish the residency status can also be submitted by completing the relevant questionnaire (arrival in the Republic of Slovenia / departure from the Republic of Slovenia), published on the FURS website in the section Ugotovitev rezidentskega statusa po Zakonu o dohodnini - ZDoh-2 (Establishing the residency status under the Personal Income Tax Act - ZDoh-2).

 The taxable person submits a form for establishing the residency status electronically through FURS services for electronic transactions called eDavki as one's own document, in person, or by mail to the financial office where the taxable person is entered in the tax register.
 The signed and scanned form can also be sent via email to the competent financial office.
 For faster processing of applications, we recommend that taxable persons under the jurisdiction of Novo Mesto Financial Office submit their applications to Velenje Financial Office, those under the jurisdiction of Brežice Financial Office to Hrastnik Financial Office, and those from Ptuj Financial Office to Kočevje Financial Office.
-Based on the submitted application and the established facts and circumstances affecting the residency status of a natural person, the tax authority issues a decision on the establishing of residency status.
+Based on the submitted application and the established facts and circumstances affecting the residency status.
+A natural person, the tax authority issues a decision on the establishing of residency status.
 A natural person who receives a decision from the tax authority is required to inform income payers in Slovenia about the established or changed tax status and provide them with the decision from the tax authority.

-Below we provide some information on who is considered a Slovene resident or non-resident and what the tax obligations are in such case.
+Below we provide some useful information on who is considered a Slovene resident or nonresident and what the tax obligations are in such case.